This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Pumpkin seeds have healthy fats, fiber, and minerals.
 The seeds also have amazing flavor when toasted.

-• Chia seeds have the omega fats our bodies needs.
+• Chia seeds have the omega-3 fats our bodies need.
 The seeds are tiny but offer a good texture in the granola.

 • Flax meal has a lot of nutrients and fiber.
-As mentioned above, the flax meal is ground from seeds and acts as a replacement to egg whites or dry milk used in other granola.
+As mentioned above, the flax meal is ground from seeds and acts as a replacement for egg whites or dry milk used in other granolas.
 When combined with the water and honey, the flax meal works to create a crunchy texture.

 • Water is an important part of the recipe.
-The water allows the honey to be evenly mixed over the ingredients.
+The water allows the honey to be evenly mixed with the ingredients.
 Plus, it helps thicken the flax meal.

 • Honey is the only sugar sweetener.
 Honey is made by bees and is a natural alternative to processed, refined sugars.
 Just enough honey is used in this granola to give some sweetness without being too much.